osscar-org/osscar-book/about/roadmap.rst

 supercomputing infrastructure at CSCS_.
 Our web apps have since been successfully deployed on dokku servers with lower latency.

-In the 4th year (2022-2023), we are planning to make more high quality interactive web apps and introduce new technologies to support them.
-We are going to present and promote the OSSCAR project in conferences and workshops.
-Moreover, we will encourage more instructors and students, both from EPFL and outside, to contribute and use OSSCAR web apps and technologies, with the hope that they shall provide a powerful educational tool in classrooms across a host of academic institutions.
+In the 4th year (2022-2023), we have developed more high quality interactive web apps and introduced new technologies to support them.
+We have further presented and promoted the OSSCAR project in conferences and workshops.
+Moreover, we have encouraged a larger number of instructors and students, both from EPFL and outside, to contribute and use OSSCAR web apps and technologies, with the hope that they shall provide a powerful educational tool in classrooms across a host of academic institutions.

+Now, even if the project funding officially finished, we are continuing to work on further maintaining and developing technology and notebooks, also in collaboration with other groups and researchers.

 News
 ----------
+* **2024.22.08**: 2nd OSSCAR paper ` `"Jupyter widgets and extensions for education and research in computational physics and chemistry"`_ published on Computer Physics Communications.
 * **2023 11.05**: OSSCAR project was presented at `JupyterCon 2023`_ by Taylor Baird.
 * **2023.01.01**: 1st OSSCAR paper `"OSSCAR, an open platform for collaborative development of computational tools for education in science"`_ published on Computer Physics Communications.
 * **2022.03.09**: `CECAM workshop`_: Presenting an OSSCAR…collaborative platform for Open Software Services for Classroom and Research.